Breeze/breeze.github.io/doc-net/odata.md

 ---
 #**OData Services**

-A Breeze client can consume any <a href="http://www.odata.org/" target="_blank">standard OData</a> feed &ldquo;as is&rdquo; when you configure the client for OData.
+A Breeze client can consume any <a href="http://www.odata.org/" target="_blank">standard OData</a> feed "as is" when you configure the client for OData.

-Topics elsewhere cover configuring for [OData BreezeJS Clients](http://www.breezejs.com/documentation/odata) and for [OData Breeze Sharp clients](http://www.breezejs.com/breeze-sharp-documentation/open-data-odata).
+Topics elsewhere cover configuring for [OData BreezeJS Clients](/doc-js/odata) and for [OData Breeze Sharp clients](/doc-cs/open-data-odata).

 OData is a cross-platform standard (with several versions).
 Unfortunately, not every OData service fully complies with the standard.
 The deviations from the metadata specifications can easily trip you up.

-If you have no control over the server, you may have to abandon the server's *$metadata* feed and construct the `MetadataStore` on the client ... as described in the [BreezeJS documentation](http://www.breezejs.com/documentation/metadata "Metadata documentation") and the [Breeze Sharp Documentation](http://www.breezejs.com/breeze-sharp-documentation/metadata).
+If you have no control over the server, you may have to abandon the server's *$metadata* feed and construct the `MetadataStore` on the client ... as described in the [BreezeJS documentation](/doc-js/metadata "Metadata documentation") and the [Breeze Sharp Documentation](/doc-cs/metadata).

 If you do control the server you *may* be able to make adjustments on the server that improve the situation for the Breeze client.
 In this topic we explore your options on some well known OData server stacks.